71 Sears stores to close permanently nationwide

 At least 71 Sears Hometown stores will be shutting their doors for good in the coming weeks, according to a report from Axios.
 A list of closing locations was posted on a message board, TheLayoff.com, and many stores have taken to Facebook to inform customers of their impending closure.

-Sears Holding, which also owned Kmart, filed for bankruptcy protection in 2018 but avoided liquidation when Transformco acquired both retailers.
+Sears Holdings, which also owned Kmart, filed for bankruptcy protection in 2018 but avoided liquidation when Transformco acquired both retailers.

 As of publication time, Transformco had not responded to Nexstar’s request for comment regarding the store closures.